• Skip to primary navigation

 Finely chop the onion and garlic and gently cook in a little olive oil until soft.

-Cooked onions and garlic in a pan
+Cooked onions and garlic in a pan.

 Rinse, drain and dry the cooked beans and place in a large bowl.

-Red beans in a bowl
+Red beans in a bowl.

 Mash the beans using the back of a fork.
 If the beans are soft they should be easy to mash, but if you are using a type of bean which is firm then you could use a food processor to chop but take care not to reduce the beans to a pulp.

-Mashed red beans in a bowl
+Mashed red beans in a bowl with a fork.

 Add the cooked onion and garlic to the bowl of mashed beans.